walder/Skynet-IADS/README.md

 iranIADS:setOptionsForSamSite('SAM-SA-2', nil, connectionNode)
 ```

-<a id="sam-ew">The fourth parameter sets up the SAM Site a an EW radar, meaning that it will be on by default.</a> There is an optional 5th parameter to set the autonomus state of a SAM site:
+<a id="sam-ew">The fourth parameter sets up the SAM Site as an EW radar, meaning that it will be on by default.</a> There is an optional 5th parameter to set the autonomus state of a SAM site:
 ```
 local powerSource = StaticObject.getByName('Power Source')
 local connectionNode = StaticObject.getByName('Connection Node')